White House, January 6 committee agrees to protect certain documents - ExBulletin

 White House, January 6 committee agrees to protect certain documents

-WASHINGTON – The House committee investigating the January 6 insurgency on Capitol Hill has agreed to postpone its attempt to obtain hundreds of pages of documents from the Trump administration, delaying at the request of the White House Biden.
+WASHINGTON (AP) – The House committee investigating the January 6 insurgency on Capitol Hill has agreed to postpone its attempt to obtain hundreds of pages of documents from the Trump administration, delaying at the request of the White House Biden .

 The postponement is in response to concerns from Biden’s White House that the release of all Trump administration documents sought by the committee could compromise national security and executive privilege.